 The vapours of the Sol de Mañana geyser are best seen at dawn.
 If you are cold you can warm up in the thermal baths of Polques afterwards.
 Via the Salvador Dalí desert you arrive at Laguna Verde from where you can see the Licancabur Volcano and then you will arrive at Laguna Blanca.
-Via the villages of Villa Mar, Alota and the miners' town of San Cristobal you return to Uyuni.
-You have time to have dinner in Uyuni before you leave on the tourist night bus to La Paz at 20.00 hrs.
-Lunch is included today.
+Via the villages of Villa Mar, Alota and the miners' town of San Cristóbal you return to Uyuni.
+You have time to have dinner before you leave on the tourist night bus to La Paz.

 If you are awake during the last stretch of the bus trip from El Alto (4,100 m) to La Paz (3,600 m) you will enjoy the descent!
 Around 06.30 hrs. you will arrive at the bus station of La Paz.